.png)

 | Fintech / healthcare with shared rules engine | KMP + SwiftUI + Compose | 14–20 weeks | $180k–$450k |

 Scroll frame rate.
-Native 120 fps on ProMotion / variable refresh.
-Flutter 90–120 fps typical with Impeller.
-React Native 60–90 fps with Fabric (up from 30–60 fps in old arch).
+Native hits 120 fps on ProMotion and variable-refresh displays.
+Flutter runs 90–120 fps with Impeller.
+React Native does 60–90 fps with Fabric, up from 30–60 on the old architecture.

 Battery impact.
-Within 10% on typical workloads; within 5% when no custom canvas is animating.
-Users notice the difference in heavy gaming or continuous video, rarely elsewhere.
+Within about 10% on typical workloads, within 5% when no custom canvas is animating.
+Users notice in heavy gaming or continuous video, and rarely anywhere else.
+That’s the honest read: for a forms-and-lists app, nobody will feel the framework.

-Bring your feature list and audience; we’ll tell you which of the four paths fits — and why.
+Bring your feature list and audience; we’ll tell you which of the four paths fits, and why.
+If you’re still scoping, start with our custom software development team.

-Apple Intelligence, the on-device foundation model and App Intents are shifting iOS engagement in ways cross-platform cannot easily follow.
-An app that exposes its core verbs as App Intents gets free distribution through Siri, Spotlight, Focus Filters and Apple Intelligence compose panels.
-Writing Tools and Image Playground integrate at the UI-framework level — SwiftUI gets them almost for free; RN/Flutter get them via custom bridges that usually lag 6–18 months.
+Apple Intelligence, the on-device foundation model and App Intents are shifting iOS engagement in ways cross-platform can’t easily follow.
+An app that exposes its core verbs as App Intents earns free distribution through Siri, Spotlight, Focus filters and Apple Intelligence panels.
+Writing Tools and Image Playground plug in at the UI-framework level, so SwiftUI gets them almost for free while React Native and Flutter reach them through custom bridges that usually lag 6–18 months.

 Q1.
-How many of these do you need: Live Activities, Dynamic Island, App Intents, Apple Intelligence, CarPlay/Auto, Wear, visionOS?
-3+ → native.
-1–2 → KMP or native + Flutter.
-0 → any stack.
+How many of these do you need — Live Activities, Dynamic Island, App Intents, Apple Intelligence, CarPlay/Auto, Wear, visionOS?
+Three or more → native.
+One or two → KMP or native + Flutter.
+Zero → any stack.

 Q2.
 Is this an MVP or a flagship?
 MVP → React Native + Expo.
 Flagship → native or hybrid.

 Q3.
 What’s your team?
-Strong web team → RN is almost always the right answer.
+Strong web team → React Native is almost always right.
 Strong mobile team → native.
 Mixed → consider KMP.

 Q4.
 Do both platforms carry equal business weight?
 Yes → Flutter or KMP for equal investment.
-No — iOS dominant → native iOS + Flutter Android coverage.
+No, iOS dominant → native iOS + Flutter Android for coverage.

 Q5.
-Is compliance (HIPAA, SOC 2, EAA, WCAG 2.2 AA) on the roadmap?
+Is compliance on the roadmap (HIPAA, SOC 2, EAA, WCAG 2.2 AA)?
 Yes → native is lower-risk.
 Bridges add audit complexity that rarely pays for itself.

 Pitfalls to avoid

-1. Picking cross-platform because “one codebase”.
+1. Picking cross-platform for “one codebase.”
 One codebase, two different bug surfaces, two sets of platform quirks.
-Budget the second platform even when the codebase is shared.
+Budget the second platform even when the code is shared.

-2. Picking native because “performance” when the app is forms and lists.
-Double the budget for “performance” you’ll never measure.
+2. Picking native for “performance” when the app is forms and lists.
+You double the budget for speed you’ll never measure.
 Spend it on design or features instead.

 3. Choosing Flutter for a system-feature-heavy iOS flagship.
-Bridges for Live Activities, Dynamic Island, Apple Intelligence, App Intents exist but lag.
-You’ll end up writing native code anyway.
+The bridges for Live Activities, Dynamic Island, Apple Intelligence and App Intents lag.
+You’ll write native code anyway, just later and under deadline.

 4. Running old-architecture React Native in 2026.
-New Architecture is the only version worth starting.
-If you’re on 0.71 and below, plan the upgrade; if it’s not viable, consider a migration to native or Flutter.
+The New Architecture is the only version worth starting; it became mandatory in 0.82 and the legacy bridge was removed entirely in 0.85 (April 2026).
+On 0.71 or below, plan the upgrade — and if it isn’t viable, weigh a move to native or Flutter.

-5. Treating KMP as “share everything”.
+5. Treating KMP as “share everything.”
 KMP works because it shares the right things.
-Sharing UI state or framework-specific code via KMP erases the benefit.
+Push UI state or framework-specific code through it and you erase the benefit.

-Business KPIs.
-D1 retention, D30 retention, session length, widget install rate (if any), Live Activity engagement rate (if iOS), Siri/Shortcut trigger share.
+Business.
+D1 and D30 retention, session length, widget install rate, Live Activity engagement (if iOS), Siri/Shortcut trigger share.

-Engineering KPIs.
-PR cycle time, upgrade-pain count (framework major bumps per year), onboarding time for new engineers.
+Engineering.
+PR cycle time, upgrade-pain count (framework major bumps per year), onboarding time for a new engineer.
+If your cross-platform “savings” are eaten by upgrade pain, the numbers will say so within two release cycles.

-Some products don’t need an app.
+Some products don’t need an app at all.
 A responsive web app or a PWA beats a mobile app when usage is occasional, ticket-style, or needs SEO.
-Installing an app is friction; nobody installs a third grocery store.
-If you’re not sure, ship a PWA first, measure, decide.
+Installing an app is friction, and nobody installs a third grocery store.
+If you’re unsure, ship a PWA first, measure, then decide — we walk through that trade-off in our mobile app development services guide and the 2026 mobile trends playbook.

 FAQ